Singles, Adoption, and “Acceptable Religion”

 It’s a topic most people don’t associate with our singles demographic:

 Should we be encouraging singles to adopt?
 We generally assume it’s a negative thing when parents become single, either through divorce, or the death of their spouse.
 Raising kids is hard work – even with two parents.
 But intentionally adopting a child when you’re single?
 Wow.
 That just sounds odd, or wrong, to many of us.

 But is it?

 No state has laws prohibiting an adult from adopting based solely on their marital status.
 From our government’s perspective, since plenty of kids need to be adopted, one parent is better than none.

-More importantly, though, since we evangelicals are to advocate for what God says is right and good, what part about our religion being the care of widows and orphans doesn’t apply to singles?
+More importantly, though, since we evangelicals are to advocate for what God says is right and good, what part about our religion being James 1:27 doesn’t apply to singles?
 Would you prefer having the state raise children, even if it’s through the pseudo-familial mechanism of well-meaning foster parents?
 How many people in our prisons today got there in part because of non-existent parental relationships?
 To what degree could we evangelicals actively participate in lowering the rate of abortion in North America by not marginalizing the willingness of single adults within our faith fellowships who might be open to adoption?

 Religion that God Our Father Accepts